Waltham Holy Cross Urban District

 Waltham Holy Cross (also known as Waltham Abbey) was a local government district in the county of Essex, England.
-It was created as a local board of health district in 1850 when the parish of Waltham Holy Cross adopted the Public Health Act 1848 (11 & 12 Vict. c.
-63) and was governed by Waltham Holy Cross Local Board of Health.
-In 1894 it became an urban district and the board became Waltham Holy Cross Urban District Council.
+It was created as a local board district in 1850, covering the ancient parish of Waltham Holy Cross.
+In 1894 it became an urban district.

-The district was within the review area of the Royal Commission on Local Government in Greater London in 1957, as well as being among the areas within London's Metropolitan Police District, but was not included in the Greater London area created in 1965.
-The district was abolished and amalgamated with other local government districts in 1974 to form the Epping Forest District.
-That year, a successor parish was formed covering the abolished urban district, named Waltham Abbey.
+It formed part of London's Metropolitan Police District.
+The urban district was within the area considered by the Royal Commission on Local Government in Greater London, but it was decided not to include it in Greater London when that was created in 1965.
+The district was abolished and amalgamated with other local government districts in 1974 to form the Epping Forest non-metropolitan district.
+As part of the 1974 reforms, a successor parish was created covering the abolished urban district, named Waltham Abbey.

 History

-The large ancient parish of Waltham Holy Cross adopted the Public Health Act 1848 (11 & 12 Vict. c.
-63) and the Waltham Holy Cross Local Board of Health District was formed in 1850.
+In 1850, the large ancient parish of Waltham Holy Cross, commonly referred to as Waltham Abbey, adopted the Public Health Act 1848 (11 & 12 Vict. c.
+63).
+The parish therefore became a local board district, administered by an elected local board with powers to provide certain local government functions relating to public health, notably around the provision of water supply and sewers.
+Local board districts were also classed as urban sanitary districts after 1872, when they were given further powers.

-The local government district became an urban district in 1894.
+Such local board districts were reconstituted as urban districts under the Local Government Act 1894, with the local board being replaced by an urban district council.
 The district formed part of the London Traffic Area from 1924 and the London Passenger Transport Area from 1933.